filigino/trace-app/README.md

 - Minimal delay between a positive test result for COVID-19 and self-isolation (should not come into contact with any other users from then on)
 - All IDs generated exchanged between phones must truly be unique

+## Next Steps

+- Add Offline mode so app is functional without internet/server connection
+- Configure permissions alerts for Bluetooth usage
+- Add modal for details of each Exposure
+- Connect to an HTTPS server through SSL